noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 #### Trait

+- primary way to create an interface
   - contain abstract & concrete methods and fields
     - scala 2: doesnt have a constructor
-  - scala 3: can take parameters
+    - scala 3: no constructor, but can take parameters
+  - can have an unbound number of implementations, and those implementations can be in any file
 - use case
   - primary tool for decomposition (and not classes)
     - traits can extend other traits